chhaylatte/StraitJacket/README.md

 #  StraitJacket
-StraitJacket is an object oriented autolayout solution designed to do more with less.
+StraitJacket is an object oriented autolayout solution designed for efficient development.
+It can create many constraints in one method call and creates only a single type of constraint per method, which increases readability and reduces complexity.

-## Why
+## Why use it
 ### It will keep devs from hurting themselves
 - No xibs or storyboards
 - No confusing amalgamations of stackviews and stackview related bugs